 Near Great Falls in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 59.753′ N, 77° 15.2′ W. Marker is near Great Falls, Virginia, in Fairfax County.
-Marker can be reached from the intersection of Old Dominion Drive and Georgetown Pike (Virginia Route 193).
+38° 59.785′ N, 77° 15.269′ W. Marker is near Great Falls, Virginia, in Fairfax County.
+Marker can be reached from Old Dominion Drive east of Georgetown Pike (Virginia Route 193).
 Touch for map.
-Located along the Great Falls National Park main trail, at an overlook of the falls.
+Located along the Great Falls National Park main trail, just south of the Visitors Center.
 Marker is in this post office area: Great Falls VA 22066, United States of America.